shivi-ai/examples/stations/README.md

 # Build a station map with Chargetrip API

-This tutorial covers a basics of building a simple station map:
- 1. showing a stations on a map;
- 2. showing what kind of station it is and what its status is

-This example is build with JS and requires the basic understanding of GraphQL language.
-You can read this tutorial ["GraphQL starter quide"]() to see GraphQL in action.
+This tutorial explains how to show charging stations on a map and how to filter them.
+To see this example live 👉 [demo](https://chargetrip.github.io/examples/stations).

-### Preparation
+### Technical stack

+The Chargetrip API is built around GraphQL.
+If you aren't familiar with GraphQL, [going over the specs](https://graphql.org/learn/) will be helpful.
+Don't worry, you don't need to be an expert to use this API, this getting started guide should be enough to get going.

+To see our Chargetrip API in action, you can go to the [Playground](https://playground.chargetrip.com/).
+It has a big collection of mutations/queries for you to experience the power of our API.

+This example is built with vanilla JS.
+To establish a connection with Chargetrip API, we use [urql](https://formidable.com/open-source/urql/) - lightweight GraphQL client.
+We use our Playground environment for this example.
 Our Playground has a station database that is populated with freely available European station data from [OCM](https://openchargemap.org/site).
-Importing your own database or using one of the databased Chargetrip has an integration with, is possible.
-For more details, contact us.
+It means that only part of our extensive database is available.
+You need a registered `x-client-id` to access the full database.
+Importing your own database or using one of the databases Chargetrip has an integration with, is possible.
+For more details, please contact us.

-### Technical stack

-For this example we use [urql](https://formidable.com/open-source/urql/) - lightweight GraphQL client.

 ### Steps to take

-Once we have a station database, we can display the stations on the map:
+To get stations around some location:

-1. We have to query the stations around a geojson point.
-The `stationAround` query is used for that.
-We will need to pass information about a geojson point, and the distance you want to search in.
-In addition to this you can also add the power you would like the stations to have or what amenities should be around.
-As a result we will get a list of stations that meet your requirements.
+1. We need to use `stationAround` query.
+We need to pass the information about a geojson point, and the distance we want to search in.
+In addition to this we can also add the power we would like the stations to have or specify which amenities should be around.
+As a result we will get a list of stations that meet our requirements.
 You can read all the details about this query in our [Graph API documentation](https://docs.chargetrip.com/#get-stations-around-a-geojson-point).
-2. With the station details we can show the stations on a map.
-To show the stations we need the ``location`` object, where the coordinates are stored.
+2. Now we can show stations on the map.
-3. We can also get information about the charging speed and the availabilty of a charging station.
-This we can use to display different icons for different charging stations.
+3. Each station has information about the charging speed and the availability.
+This information is useful if you want to display different icons base on the type of the station or its availability.
+In this example we use public database OCM, which doesn't provide this information.

 ### Useful links